 Ronit regularly appears in the High Court, the Competition Appeal Tribunal and represents clients before competition regulators such as the OFT and Competition Commission.
-She has particular experience in injunctions, large scale damages actions and appeals against infringement decisions/penalties.
+She has extensive experience of injunctions, large scale damages actions and appeals against penalty decisions by the OFT/Competition Commission.

 RECENT MAJOR CASES

 - Lundbeck Pay for Delay

 - T-111/08 MasterCard v Commission; interchange fees

 - T-38/11 Cathay Pacific v Commission: air cargo surcharges appeal

 - C-58/08 Vodafone and Ors v UK (2007) All ER (D) 120: challenge to the Roaming Regulation

 Supreme Court / Court of Appeal / High Court

 - Scottish Ministers/Department of Health, Social Services and Public Safety for Northern Ireland & Ors v Reckitt Benckiser; abuse of dominance/follow on claim